 How to measure your vitamin D levels

-You can measure your vitamin D levels at home with a finger-prick blood test or you can go to your GP.
+You can check your vitamin D levels at home with a finger-prick blood test.
 This test will measure your levels of 25-hydroxy vitamin D and the reference ranges are:

 - 50-100 nmol/L is normal — around 75 nmol/L is considered optimal